 Jewish Funerals

-The funeral service is usually held at a synagogue, a funeral home or a grave site and can take anywhere from 15 to 60 minutes.
-Mourners can expect the service to start with a eulogy read by the rabbi, leading to various prayers, psalms and hymns.
+Mourners can expect a Jewish funeral service to start with a eulogy read by the rabbi, leading to various prayers, psalms and hymns.
 When the funeral service is finished, the mourners should follow the hearse to the place of burial.

-Once at the burial site, the rabbi will lead the mourners in a recitation of a hymn.
+The body will be buried in a simple wooden coffin or casket that has not been ordained.
+Once at the burial site, the rabbi will lead mourners in the recitation of a hymn.
 Any fraternal, military or civil rights requested by the family will take place here.
-After the coffin has been lowered into the ground, members of the bereaved family, and occasionally some other guests, will pour a shovelful or handful of earth onto the coffin.
+After the coffin has been lowered into the ground, members of the bereaved family, and occasionally some other guests, will pour a handful of earth onto the coffin.

 Typically, the mourners are lined up in two rows, with the line closest to the grave filled with family members so they can leave first.